dreamcatcher-tech/network/Inbox/2024-02-22 2105 simple single threaded conversation.md

 >[!danger] Depends:

-Need not actually do anything, just needs to
+Need not actually make any external calls, just needs to take in some text prompts, and return back the responses.

+Can do some streaming results too.
+Put in a flush command on the isolate-api, so that rapid writes don't do anything in the fs, and only on flush does all the string conversion happen.